 Have your water heater pilot light won’t stay lit?
-Water heater pilot light holds important key to heat the water at your home.
+Water heater pilot light holds an important key to heat the water at your home.
 It is used to light the gas for water heating so you can have hot water.
 If there is a malfunction, the water heater pilot light won’t light and can’t heat the water.

 Dirty Pilot Tube

 To fix this issue, turn off the gas and wait for the pilot to cool down.
-Then, use needle to clean the pilot tube.
+Then, use a needle to clean the pilot tube.
 Make sure to clean it thoroughly, and then turn everything on.

 Main Gas Control Valve

 This problem is the most unlikely to happen in most cases.
 Take careful precaution before thinking that this might be the reason for your problem.
 To check if the main control valve is bad or not, you can test the thermocouple with a multitester.